 The UML diagram shows how each and every <<feature>> inherits from the abstract AIXMFeature class.
-The concrete features are described by TimeSlices which are composed of properties.
+The concrete features are described by TimeSlices which have properties.
 The TimeSlice inherits from the abstract AIXMFeatureTimeSlice class.

-The diagram also shows that each AIXM Feature is described by FeatureMetadata and each TimeSlice is described by FeatureTimeSliceMetadate.
+The diagram also shows that each AIXM Feature may have FeatureMetadata and each TimeSlice may have FeatureTimeSliceMetadata.
 Finally, each TimeSlice may contain an Extension.
-The

-Extension mechanism allows each user of AIXM 5 to define and use his own specific attributes and classes, in addition to the core AIXM ones.
+The Extension mechanism allows each user of AIXM 5 to define and use his own specific attributes and classes, in addition to the core AIXM ones.